AIRCentre/julia-web-app-example/README.md

 julia --project test/runtests.jl
 ```

-After the test run, we should see an output similar tp this:
+After the test run, we should see an output similar to this:

 ```bash
 Test Summary: | Pass  Total  Time